ftrias/TeensyDebug/notes.md

 * Halt code at any time
 * Next/step one instruction at a time

 Since real breakpoints are permanently disabled on the Teensy, in order to emulate breakpoints the library uses the SVC interrupt (like I did in TeensyThreads).
-Since Teensy 4 places most code in RAM, activating a breakpoint replaces the original instructions with SVC calls (and puts the orignal back later).
+Since Teensy 4 places most code in RAM, activating a breakpoint replaces the original instructions with SVC calls (and puts the original back later).
 On Teensy 3.2, setting breakpoints uses the Cortex-M4's features to "patch" parts of flash by pointing it to RAM.

 The library is enabled by including a header, `TeensyDebug.h`.
-On Macs, there is a python script that adds a menu option and configures Arduino to open GDB automatically after uploading your program.
-On other platforms, you run GDB manually and use `target remote` to connect to the serial port used by the GDB interface.
-However, the python script is simple and could easily be ported to Windows (or rewritten in C).
+There is a program that adds a menu option that configures Arduino to open GDB automatically after uploading your program.
+You can also run GDB manually and use `target remote` to connect to the serial port used by the GDB interface.

 To read more and try it out visit: http://github.com/ftrias/TeensyDebug